-Wind up the serpentine drive, over the ornamental bridge and past the lake and the honey-coloured stone facade of Sibton Park is revealed.
+Wind up the serpentine drive, over the ornamental bridge and past the lake and the honey coloured stone façade of Sibton Park is revealed.
 The manor, built in 1827 by Robert Sayer, once Sheriff of Suffolk, to designs by the celebrated architect Decimus Burton, has giant Ionic pillars creating a dramatic portico entrance.

 Once inside, take your pick from any number of receptions with classic Georgian proportions, such as the drawing room with its listed Chinese wallpaper, the bright morning room or formal dining room.
 Think open fires, fine antique furniture and chandeliers alongside discreet technology.
 Upstairs, it’s all about the twelve bedrooms with their Hypnos beds, eclectic furnishings and views through large sash windows.
-Technology is present, discreetly.
 Eleven en suite marble-floored bathrooms have underfloor heating, luxurious fittings and most have roll-top baths as well as powerful showers with endless piping-hot water.
+The dining room is a grand affair perfect for celebrations and bringing friends and family together for quality time.
 For more informal dining, there is the large kitchen with wood-burner, Aga and deer-antler chandeliers, or head downstairs to dine under candlelight in the vaulted corridor from where you will also find the gym, private cinema and games room.
 For outside dining under expansive skies, there’s the private courtyard or the large terrace overlooking parkland, grazing livestock and the lake beyond.

 The house itself, with its generous pillars and huge curving staircase, gorgeous hand-painted listed wallpaper and dining table set for 24, is magnificent.